walterhiggins/WMPJS/README.md

 So this leaves us in a bit of a pickle.
 We've written some useful code, but how do we actually get to use it?

 ### Modules
 What is a module?
 A module in ScriptCraft is simply a javascript file.
 Throughout this book I will use the words module and file interchangeably because in ScriptCraft they mean the same thing.
 ScriptCraft uses a commonly used module system called CommonJS which is also used by NodeJS - an increasingly popular javascript programming environment.
 In a nutshell, modules provide yet another way to make your code 'reusable'.
 We've already used functions to package up statements that we want to call over and over.
 Well, modules provide a way to package up functions.
-So far we've only written one function in our file but in later recipese we'll create modules which have many functions.
+So far we've only written one function in our file but in later chapters we'll create modules which have many functions.

 ![Image Source and Licensing http://commons.wikimedia.org/wiki/File:2010-06-11_CSM%26LM.jpg](img/nasa-apollo-modules.jpg)